craftablescience/ChiraEngine/README.md

 ```

 - Replace `"Unix Makefiles"` with `"Ninja"` if you installed Ninja earlier.
-- Replace `"Debug"` with `"Release"` if you want to compile a release build.
+- Replace `Debug` with `Release` if you want to compile a release build.

 ## Development (macOS)